 IP SLA is a technology embedded in the Cisco IOS that actively monitors and reports on network performance in real time.
 Rather than using traditional network management protocols like SNMP, IP SLA sends synthetic traffic to target devices and measures results based on performance as opposed to individually pinging responder devices.

 Measuring traffic performance instead of relying on individual device data provides IT personnel with more granular diagnostics because metrics are derived from actual network events.
 Network engineers typically use IP SLA-based solutions to investigate root causes of network performance issues reported by users.

 In response to customer demands, real-time network performance monitoring using IP SLA protocol is now supported on Lantronix SLC 8000 console managers.
-For more information on performance monitoring or for a free evaluation of SLC 8000, please complete the form below.
+For a free evaluation of SLC 8000, please complete the form below.

 Request a Free 30-Day Evaluation – FREE 30-day evaluation for qualified customers